Are you a beginner or an advanced skier wishing to improve your skiing?

 Fear is excitement without the breath. ~Fritz Perls

 I am not a courageous person by nature.
-However, I’ve discovered, that at certain critical moments of my life, I could find courage in myself to move forward and take leaps of faith.
-I also realized that there are only two choices in life 1) you can hide in your comfort zone and allow your fears to rule your life or 2) you can face your fears and live your life to the fullest.
-In fact, courage is just like a muscle.
+However, I’ve discovered that I could find courage in myself to move forward and take leaps of faith at certain critical moments of my life.
+I also realized that there are only two choices in life 1) you can hide in your comfort zone and allow your fears to rule your life, or 2) you can face your fears and live your life to the fullest.
+Courage is just like a muscle.
 By practicing courage, we can build our courage muscle.
 And we must work this muscle just like any other muscle.
 First a little, and then a bit more.
 All the exciting things require a bit more courage than we now have.

 Home Breathing Practice (between 5 and 10 minutes):